Chassis/Chassis/docs/extend.rst

 Installing extensions
 ---------------------

-Extensions can be specified in your configuration (:ref:`extension-format-ref`), and will be automatically downloaded by Chassis.
+Extensions can be :ref:`specified in your configuration <extension-format-ref>`, and will be automatically downloaded by Chassis.
 You can also manually add extensions.